-- read independently for pleasure - read, analyze and compare complex types of literature, including novels, plays, poetry, stories, and non-fiction - write papers (reports, essays and research projects) that explain and/or persuade and appropriately use proper conventions, focus, organization, and support - conduct research projects using a variety of sources - prepare and present effective oral presentation. - use algebra and geometry to solve mathematical problems - use scientific processes to solve problems - understand biological processes of all living things - analyze the history of the United States and the world - define their own political beliefs based on knowledge of American democracy - understand different economic systems in the world and how they relate to each other - understand how financial institutions work and how to manage money
+- read independently for pleasure - read, analyze and compare complex types of literature, including novels, plays, poetry, stories, and nonfiction - write papers (reports, essays and research projects) that explain and/or persuade and appropriately use proper conventions, focus, organization, and support - conduct research projects using a variety of sources - prepare and present effective oral presentations - use algebra and geometry to solve mathematical problems - use scientific processes to solve problems - understand biological processes of all living things - analyze the history of the United States and the world - define their own political beliefs based on knowledge of American democracy - understand different economic systems in the world and how they relate to each other - understand how financial institutions work and how to manage money

-Students entering ninth grade must complete at least one course through online learning or earn an industry certification in Information Technology.
+Students entering ninth grade must earn an industry certification in Information Technology.
 AP, IB, AICE and 18 credit diploma candidates are exempt from this requirement.